roguephysicist/dpexc-tutorials/INSTALL.md

 export SLEPC_DIR=<path to SLEPc source>
 ```

-For Medusa, these could be:
+For MEDUSA, these could be:

 ```sh
 export PETSC_DIR=${PREFIX}/petsc-3.4.3-intel13.1.117